Education

 The Benefits of Interactive Learning

-• Enhanced Engagement: Children are more likely to stay focused and interested when they are actively involved in the learning process.
+• Enhanced Engagement: Children are more likely to be attentive and interested when they are actively involved in the learning process.

 • Development of Critical Thinking Skills: Interactive learning encourages problem-solving and decision-making, which are crucial for cognitive development.

-• Encouraging Collaboration: Many interactive learning activities involve teamwork, which helps children develop social skills and learn the value of cooperation.
+• Encouraging Collaboration: Many interactive learning activities engage children in teamwork, thus equipping them with social skills and the concept of co-operation.

 Building a Mini Car Model